-Kitagata Hot springs also have historical importance as the King of Ankole used it and therefore referred locally to as ‘Ekyomugabe’, the Kings Spring while the other nearby one is further known for having medicinal benefits and therefore named Mulago in reference to Uganda’s national Referral Hospital.
+Kitagata Hot springs are among the examples of hot springs in Uganda that have historical importance.
+It is said that the King of Ankole used it and therefore referred locally to as ‘Ekyomugabe’, (the Kings Spring) while the other nearby one is further known for having medicinal benefits and therefore named Mulago in reference to Uganda’s National Referral Hospital.
 Many people go to Kitagata to bathe and treat themselves of illnesses, bodily and spiritual.
 They do hot baths here where many go there to catch a glimpse of people bathing in these natural hot Spas.

 On the side of science, when water is heated in the earth’s insides and surfaces from the earth’s top, it creates a hot spring.

 As you come closer to Kitagata Hot Springs, you will have spectacular views of panoramic hills, valleys plus the serene emerald vegetation.
 Once at the site, mainly in the evening hours, you may wonder if it’s a marketplace as massive crowds of people gather here.
 You will see groups of half-naked people sited on rocks enjoying the natural warm water, a scenario that defines Uganda as a country gifted by nature.